 The outcome of nonclinical studies and early clinical trials may not be predictive of the success of later clinical trials, and interim results of clinical trials.
 Many companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in late-stage clinical trials after achieving positive results in earlier development, and we have faced and could in the future face similar setbacks.
 The design of a clinical trial can determine whether its results will support approval of a product and flaws in the design of a clinical trial may not become apparent until the clinical trial is well advanced.
 We have limited experience in designing clinical trials and may be unable to design and execute a clinical trial to support marketing approval for THB335 or any oral future KIT inhibitor product candidates.
-In addition, nonclinical and clinical data are often susceptible to varying interpretations and analyses.
-Many companies that believed their product candidates performed satisfactorily in nonclinical studies and clinical trials have nonetheless failed to obtain marketing approval for the product candidates.
-Even if we believe that the results of clinical trials for THB335 or any oral future KIT inhibitor product candidates warrant marketing approval, the FDA, EMA or comparable foreign regulatory authorities may disagree and may not grant marketing approval of THB335 or any oral future KIT inhibitor product candidates.
+In addition, nonclinical and clinical studies and clinical trials have nonetheless failed to obtain marketing approval for the product candidates.
+Even if we believe that the results of clinical trials for THB335 or any oral future KIT inhibitor product candidates.
+Even if we believe that the results of clinical trials for THB335 or any oral future KIT inhibitor product candidates.
+Even if we believe that the results of clinical trials for THB335 or any oral future KIT inhibitor product candidates.